jonnew/ONIX/README.md

 - _Application example_: battle-tested, 64-tetrode optogenetics-capable
   microdrive that froms the basis for rat recordings in the [Wilson Lab at MIT](http://web.mit.edu/wilsonlab/).

-- Circular form factor is
- - Low profile, stacked connectorization using 0.4mm pitch [Hirose DF40](http://www.digikey.com/product-search/en?FV=ffec4097) mezzanine headers
+- Low profile, circular form factor allowing stacked connectorization using 0.4mm pitch [Hirose DF40](http://www.digikey.com/product-search/en?FV=ffec4097) mezzanine headers
-- SPI interface options for:
- - 128 channels using a single double data-rate LVDS bus (32 tetrodes)
- - 256 channels using two double data-rate LVDS busses (64 tetrodes)

-that are aimed at rat
-electrophysiology.
-The designs in this project acquisition from up to 256 recording electrodes, 12 auxiliary inputs (which can be user specified or dedicated to onboard 6-axis pose sensing system), and integrated LED driver for optogenetic stimulation (no fiber optic tether required).
-These designs are the
+The designs in this project enable acquisition from up to 256 recording electrodes, 12 auxiliary inputs (which can be user specified or dedicated to onboard 9-axis pose sensing system), integrated LED driver for optogenetic stimulation and/or constant current electrical stimulation (no fiber optic tether required).

 ## Components
 The modules of this repository, each corresponding to a top-level directory of the same name, is described below.